DarkGhostHunter/Tailstart/README.md

 the framework itself by reading files like PHP, HTML or JS.
 With the JIT engine, wasting hours configuring the variants needed (like `hover:focus:md` and so on) it's unnecessary.

+That being said, if you're creating a Javascript app around components, Component Extraction won't be as useful.

 | Component Extraction | HTML CSS Classes
 |---|---|
 | `<div class="accordeon">` | `<div class="border rounded shadow...">` |
 | Requires Bundler | Works with Bundler or from a CDN |
 | Simplifies multiple classes into one | Requires repeating the classes, over and over again |
 | Final output takes may take a dozen of KB | PurgeCSS and CSSnano outputs generate very small builds |
-| Good for Server-Side rendering (Node.js, PHP, Ruby, Python, etc) | Good for Client-Side rendering (Javascript)
+| Good for Server-Side rendering | Good for Client-Side rendering (Javascript)

 As a comparison, **Bootstrap 5 generates a minified 150~ KB stylesheet**.